HOW HYPNOSIS WORKS

 When it comes to hypnosis, many people errantly think that hypnosis itself is an effect, when in all reality it is not.
 It is a mechanism.
 Trance is the effect.
 Hypnosis is merely the vehicle that is used to achieve trance.
 This is a significant distinction that very few understand or realize.
 Hypnosis is merely a process that is used to achieve a state of trance in the brain.

-At first blush, the difference between consciousness and unconscious would appear to be a wholly dichotomous distinction, as in black and white, but in all reality, the levels of human consciousness can be viewed as a degrading state, moving from one to the other, from the former to the latter (or vice versa) very much like a rheostat does with an electrical current.
+At first blush, the difference between consciousness and unconscious would appear to be a wholly dichotomous distinction, as in black and white, but in all reality, the levels of human consciousness might be viewed as a gradable state, moving from one level to the next, up or down, very much like a rheostat does with an electrical current.
+Each brain level is correlated to a hertz (Hz) frequency.

 With that said, look at hypnosis as a tool, like an actual rheostat for the brain.
 In the electrical world, a rheostat (dimmer switch) varies electrical flow through a circuit by adding resistance to it.
 Hypnosis is similar in that it varies brain activity and the amount of brain cycles per second, taking the subject through the various levels of consciousness - from a conscious state to a subconscious state - from beta to alpha, from alpha to theta, and then theta to delta.
 Hypnosis can be used to turn the level of conscious awareness down or turn it back up.
 Just like with the rheostat, a bulb can either shine bright or be slowly brought down in luminance.
 Like hypnosis, it can also be on or off.